AlexXanderGrib/node-tdlib/docs/api/classes/index.types.default._AsyncApi.md

 ▸ **getForumTopicDefaultIcons**(`parameters`): `Promise`\<[`stickers`](../modules/index.types.default.md#stickers-1)\>

-Returns the list of custom emojis, which can be used as forum topic icon by all users
+Returns the list of custom emoji, which can be used as forum topic icon by all users

 #### Parameters